 Ari has already taken part in a host of BBC Radio Comedy programmes, including Scotland Vs… The World, recorded at the Edinburgh Fringe, The Arts Hour on Tour for the BBC World Service, and an episode of Welcome to Wherever You Are for BBC Radio 4.
 He was also part of the Amazon series Audible Presents… live from the Edinburgh Fringe.
 In December 2017 he appeared on the #TrendingComics Gala at the Montreux Comedy Festival.

-Last Spring, Ari returned to London for a massively successful week-long run at the Soho Theatre.
+In 2018, Ari returned to London for a massively successful week-long run at the Soho Theatre.
 He then made his Australian debut at the Melbourne International Comedy Festival where, in addition to performing Pardon My Icelandic, he appeared as part of the opening night Comedy Allstars Supershow.
-Most recently, Ari appeared on BBC2’s hit series Mock the Week.
+Ari has also appeared on BBC2’s hit series Mock the Week.

-Ari returned to the Edinburgh Fringe this year with his brand new show Eagle Fire Iron.
-After a successful sell-out run the show was recently taken back to Soho Theatre.
+In 2019, Ari returned to the Edinburgh Fringe with his brand new show Eagle Fire Iron.
+After a successful sell-out run the show was taken back to Soho Theatre.